 Instead of administering sedative effects like THC or sleeping pills, CBD combats insomnia at the source.

 How Does CBD Help with Sleeping Disorders?

 At the root of today’s insomniac epidemic is not a genetic disorder or some contagious sickness.
-It’s the same thing behind cancer, high blood pressure, and so many other illnesses…
+It’s the same thing behind cancer, high blood pressure, and many other illnesses…

-With the strain of increasing demands from technology, employers, and the economy, along with skyrocketing health conditions and unhealthy lifestyle choices, stress levels are at an all time high.
+With the strain of increasing demands from technology, employers, and the economy, along with skyrocketing health conditions and unhealthy lifestyle choices, stress levels are at an all-time high.